 Online–Symposium with Lars Blank, Rosi Braidotti & Johannes Paul Raether

-As a scientific and artistic think-tank, IMPACT20 criss-crosses perspectives from biotechnology, natural science, philosophy and contemporary art: Lars Blank, Rosi Braidotti and Johannes Paul Raether reflect on the relativities, metabolisms and relationships between the elements and protagonists of our world and how these impact on ecological, social, economic and technological developments in a community.
+As a scientific and artistic think-tank, IMPACT20 criss-crossed perspectives from biotechnology, natural science, philosophy and contemporary art: Lars Blank, Rosi Braidotti and Johannes Paul Raether reflected on the relativities, metabolisms and relationships between the elements and protagonists of our world and how these impact on ecological, social, economic and technological developments in a community.
 How can new alliances that no longer place humankind at the centre of perception, shape and define new models of societies?

 A project within the framework of the Alliance of International Production Houses supported by the Federal Government Commissioner for Culture and the Media.

 Assembly – Visualizations by Abdul Dube

 The internal programme module during IMPACT20 took place in the form of an assembly, where 22 invited artists, scientists and experts from all over the world presented their projects and plans.
 During the 10-hour video conference, illustrator Abdul Dube produced visualizations of the contributors’ presentations that capture the complexity of their contexts in a playful and associative way.
 In his graphic mind maps, Dube condenses the multi-layered theses and themes surrounding alliances between humans and the planet that surrounds them.
 The resulting panorama ranges from useful microorganisms to the pollution of the world's oceans and from local weather phenomena to the current state of the earth's atmosphere.
 The renaturation of the local river Emscher is as much a topic as the situation in the countries of the Global South; at the same time, the human body in all its diversity moves into focus and is also explored with regard to the algorithms that increasingly shape our reality.